scipion-em/scipion-em-membrain/README.rst

     MEMBRAIN_SEG_ENV_ACTIVATION = conda activate membrain-seg-scipion

-Finally, you can use a configuration variable to point to a MemBrain-seg model downloaded externally:
+Finally, you can use ``MEMBRAIN_SEG_MODEL`` to indicate a MemBrain-seg model downloaded externally:

 .. code-block::

-    MEMBRAIN_SEG_MODEL="/path/to/membrain-seg/model.ckpt"
+    MEMBRAIN_SEG_MODEL = /path/to/membrain-seg/model.ckpt

 If these variables are not defined, default values will be used that will work with the latest version installed through Scipion.